gaurav2721/notification_service/REFACTORING_SUMMARY.md

 - Clear separation between HTTP layer and business logic layer
 - Easier to extend and modify

+### 6. **Removed Unused Code**
+- Eliminated redundant methods that were only used in examples
+- Simplified interface by removing unused methods
+- Reduced code complexity and maintenance burden

 ## Architecture Flow

 ```